redemptive/telepath-api/README.md

 ## Description

-This is the api for my workplace productivity project in nodejs 10.
+This is the RESTful api for my workplace productivity project in nodejs 10.

 TDD all the way with test cases for eventuality I can think of.